The Highest Paying Majors in 2026 (Real Salary Data)

 High-Paying Non-STEM Paths

-Economics graduates start around $60,000 and reach $130,000 mid-career.
+Economics graduates start around $60,000 and reach $130,000 mid-career, a trajectory that quietly surpasses several engineering fields.
 Finance opens at $65,000 and climbs to $125,000.
-Business Administration goes from $55,000 to $105,000.
-Accounting starts at $58,000, hits $95,000.
+Business Administration goes from $55,000 to $105,000, and Accounting follows a similar arc from $58,000 to $95,000.

 Even Communications and Political Science, which open lower at $45,000-$50,000, can reach $80,000-$95,000 mid-career with the right specializations and experience.